ochrons/scalajs-spa-tutorial/README.md

     )
   }).build
 ```

 State is first initialized with the provided item or with a new empty item.
 Within the `render` method a new `Modal` is created and in the properties we assign
 couple of button controls.
 Note how both `header` and `footer` are actually functions that are given the `Modal`'s `Backend` so that they can call the `hide()`
 function.
 In the OK button the state is first updated to _not cancelled_.

-The form itself is quite straightforward with handlers to update internal state as fields change.
+The form itself is quite straightforward, with handlers to update internal state as fields change.
 Note that with React the `select` element works a bit
 differently from regular HTML5 and you must use `value` property to select the option instead of the typical `selected` attribute.

 When the form closes, the parent's `submitHandler` gets called with the item and a flag indicating if the dialog box was cancelled.